JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/obsfunctions/index.rst

 :ref:`OceanPressureToDepth <OceanPressureToDepth>`
   Convert an ocean pressure variable (Pa) to depth below surface (m)

+:ref:`ProfileAverageObsPressure <ProfileAverageObsPressure>`
+  Fill values of pressure in profiles that have been averaged onto model levels.

 :ref:`RONBAMErrInflate <RONBAMErrInflate>`
   Observation error inflation factor for GnssroBndNBAM